JustJordanT/Infrastructure-as-code-clean-architecture/README.md

 **Use configuration management tools**: Use tools like Ansible, Puppet or Chef to manage the configuration of your infrastructure.
 This will allow you to automate the process of configuring servers and other infrastructure components.

 By following these tips, you can write clean, organized, and maintainable IAC code that makes it easier to provision and manage your infrastructure.

+## This is continuously being updated any recomendations should be submited via a Pull request; Thanks!